 Growing strawberries from seed is not for the impatient gardener, as most plants grown from seed will only bear fruit a year after planting (or 5 months in the case of Alpine strawberries).
 Its usually quicker and easier to grow strawberries from crowns or runners.

-Plant as early as you can to give them time to become established before spring arrives.
+Plant early in the season to give your seedlings a chance to become established before spring arrives.

 Plant the crown at ground level and make sure all the roots are covered.

 Propagating strawberry plants is easy and can be incredibly rewarding.
 You can use one of 3 methods: